iwant.fyi / specification

 • attributes — Source-specific fields (brand, manufacturer, GTIN, part_number, etc.).
 Free-form; agents MAY display.

-Matches MUST be returned in descending score order.
-Implementations SHOULD return at most 50 matches per response by default; agents MAY paginate via implementation-specific mechanisms.
+Matches MUST be returned in descending score order. v1.1 mandates a deterministic TOTAL order so pages are stable and ties don't reshuffle between calls: score desc, then source asc, then source_id asc.
+Implementations SHOULD return at most 50 matches per response by default.

 6.4 Example response